stvmlbrn/stvmlbrn.github.io/_posts/2017-4-7-submitting-form-data-with-react.md

 handler, which updates the corresponding values in the state, which is in turn reflected in the input value.

 This may require a few more lines of code than what some developers may be used to if they are using other libraries like jQuery to gather and submit form data.
-Howerver, as applications grow and become more complex, having your data centralized in your state becomes really handy.
+However, as applications grow and become more complex, having your data centralized in your state becomes really handy.

 #### "No tutorials seem to go over anything like submitting form data"